gustavodiasag/clox/README.md

 $ ./clox [filepath]
 ```

+# Notes

+Besides the main purpose of the book, which is the actual implementation of the interpreters, a bunch of concepts and theorems regarding computer science as a whole is also presented throughout its content.
+Considering that some of this information, if not all of it, is crucial for one's path becoming a somewhat decent computer scientist, a whole [separate section](NOTES.md) is dedicated to it.

 # Lox

 In a brief description, Lox is a high-level, dynamically typed, garbage-collected programming language that borrows ideas from functional, procedural and object-oriented programming to provide the flexibility expected of a simple scripting language.

-It provides most of the functionalities from a basic language implementation, such as data types, expressions (arithmetic, comparative and logical), statements, variables, control flow (conditionals and loops) and functions.
-Besides that, advanced features such as classes and closures are also specified, whose complexity is deserving of a more thorough depiction.
+It provides most of the functionalities from a basic language implementation, such as data types, expressions, statements, variables, control flow and functions.
+Besides that, features like classes and closures are also specified, whose complexity is deserving of a more thorough depiction.

 ## Classes